chinghuachen/natural-language-classifier-nodejs/README.md

 1. Point your browser to [http://localhost:3000](http://localhost:3000).

-1. Train the classifier, if you haven't already.
-See the step earlier under Getting started.
+1. Train the Classifier to get it to respond to your questions.
+For instructions on how to do this, refer to our general documentation [here](https://watson.stage1.mybluemix.net/doc/nl-classifier/get_start.shtml).

 ## Troubleshooting